 Our mission is to serve neglected, abused, or at-risk boys, ages 12-18, in State custody by offering a home-like environment with a balance of safety, structure, encouragement, care and expectations.
 Our mission continues in advocating for each resident that they be given the opportunity to recover from the adverse situation and become successful young adults.
-Every youth should be given the opportunity to recover from adverse situations and become successful young adults.

 - Provide a safe and caring environment